- __init__() function

 Python Polymorphism: Syntax, Usage, and Examples

 Python polymorphism lets you use the same method name or operator in different ways depending on the context.
-It’s a key principle of object-oriented programming that helps you write cleaner, more flexible code.
+It’s a key principle of object-oriented programming (OOP) that helps you write cleaner, more flexible code.

 How to Use Python Polymorphism